 You must pass the Thesis Defense in order to participate in the Thesis Show and meet the degree requirements for graduation.

-Often, more than one semester of work with a faculty advisor may be required before approval to proceed to the Thesis Defense is given.
-When a Primary Thesis Advisor determines a student is not ready to defend, that student will be told to defer the defense until a subsequent semester.
+When a Primary Thesis Advisor determines a student is not ready to defend, that student will be told to defer the defense until a subsequent semester, which means they'd have to register for the 1-credit extension.

-Once you receive approval from your Primary Advisor, schedule a Thesis Defense with your advisors during the thesis defense week (approximately the first week in December and in May).
+Once you receive approval from your Primary Advisor before or on the "Go/No Go" deadline, the student schedules their Thesis Defense with the three advisors during the Thesis Defense week (approximately the first week in December and in May).
 Thesis Defenses are usually scheduled in 90 minute or two-hour slots, depending on the Thesis Project’s running or presentation time.
+It's usually the amount of time it takes to review the entire project and then approx 30-45min of feedback after.

 You must submit the Thesis Project and Thesis Paper to your advisors at least one week prior to the Thesis Defense.